gamblevore/speedie/Documentation/Errors.md

 The main thing is to see statements like `#expect` or `#require` like comments.
 You don't need to understand them in order to understand the code flow.
 They are almost "out of the way", like comments.
 So your eyes more naturally look to the code at the left.
 Thats the whole idea of it.
 And even if you were looking at them, the overall amount of code is still **much lower**.

+# Comparisons
+Lets compare speedie error handling, to other languages.

-### Comparison To Other Languages
+### Comparison To Go

-Lets look at "`Go`", a supposedly modern language with huge funding (not jealous at all 😂 😭).
+First lets look at "`Go`", a supposedly modern language with huge funding (not jealous at all 😂 😭).
 And then look at how much better it is in `Speedie`:

     package greetings